Resume and Curriculum Vitae

 Energy, Energy Ventures (Norway), Murphy Oil, Stone Energy, DeepStar (deep water) Consortium and others.

-August 31, 2009 to present - Distinguished Engineering Advisor, involved in Technology Transfer, Shale Developments, Fracturing,
+- Apache August 31, 2009 to present - Distinguished Engineering Advisor, involved in Technology Transfer, Shale Developments,

-released risk estimates and explanations of environmental impact in hydraulic fracturing activities (SPE 152596).
-A shortened
+the first publically released risk estimates and explanations of environmental impact in hydraulic fracturing activities (SPE

-version of the 80 page paper was reviewed and published in SPE Journal of Petroleum Technology, April 2012.
+152596).
+A shortened version of the 80 page paper was reviewed and published in SPE Journal of Petroleum Technology, April

 Resource - Published a highly documented and referenced history of gas shale fracturing titles "Thirty Years of